netrisai/docs/installing-netris-controller.rst

   curl -sfL https://get.netris.ai | sh -s -- --ctl-hostname netris.example.com

 Once installation process is finished you will be able to access your newly installed Netris Controller web consonle using netris/newNet0ps credentials.

+Please immediately change the default password to something strong in Setting → My Account → Change Password.
+You can also use Settings → Login whitelist to restrict web console access to the controller.